sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 3.58023253e-32		| Stop 											|

-For the third image ...
+For the third image, the model predicts Speed limit of 60km/h but the actual sign is 20 km/h

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|